kenyog/electron-dialog/README.md

 ### Howto use

-This is simple example for using this module from Electron's Main process.
+This is simple example for using this module.

+* First, main process program.
 ```
 const { app } = require('electron')
 const eDialog = require('electron-dialogbox');